LeonardoA16/Hello-world/README.md

 # Hello-world
-A test repository to try gtihub
+A test repository to try github
+Made in cucurucho